Mission of the Faculty of Communication, Culture and Society

-The mission of the Faculty of Communication Sciences embraces in a broader sense the mission of USI, and it aims at:
+The mission of the Faculty of Communication, Culture and Society embraces in a broader sense the mission of USI, and it aims at:

 - offering quality education in a Faculty that is tailored to students, multilingual, and multi-perspective, fostering the students intellectual and professional heritage, familiarising them with critical thinking and contributing in forming responsible citizens, able to make decisions in complex and ever changing scenarios;